pabloguarda/isuelogit/README.md

 The `isuelogit` package addresses the aforementioned limitation by using the output of `sue-logit` to solve an inverse problem, namely, estimating the parameters of the travelers' utility function using traffic counts.

-This package was developed under the guidance of Prof. Sean Qian.
-It was used to conduct the analyses presented in the preprint available in this [link](https://arxiv.org/abs/2204.10964)
+To review use cases and to understand the theory and motivation of the algorithms included in the package, please review the preprint available in this [link](https://arxiv.org/abs/2204.10964)

 ## Development setup